-A paramedic may request advanced placement in the Associate Degree Nursing Program.
+A paramedic may request placement in the Associate Degree Nursing Program.
 The AD Nursing program prepares students to take the NCLEX-RN exam for state licensure to practice as a registered nurse.
-The AD Nursing program is accredited by the Kansas Board of Nursing and the Accreditation for Education in Nursing.
+The AD Nursing program is approved by the Kansas Board of Nursing and accredited by the Commission for Education in Nursing.
 Graduates have the foundation to continue their education at baccalaureate granting institutions.

-Application to the Online Bridge program may be submitted March 1, 2014 through July 30, 2014 for the class starting the 2015 spring semester.
+Application to the Bridge program (online) may be submitted March 1 through July 30, for the class starting the following January.

 Have graduated from a Council or Accreditation of Allied Health Education Program (CAAHEP) accredited program based on the National Standard EMT-P Curriculum or a Kansas approved program.

 Currently possess Kansas Certification or National Registration.
 For information on Kansas Certification, go to: http://ksbems.org/ems/forms/legal_recognition_2014.pdf.
 For information on National Registry of EMT's see: https://www.nremt.org/nremt/about/nremt_news.as